 After her son’s death, Jess goes on her yacht trip.
 The group come across a storm at 11:30am, in which everyone dies (Gregg’s watch stops at 11:30am).
 Heather, who gets washed away at sea, probably doesn’t die in the real world, though as she no longer plays a part in the rest of the story.
 Meanwhile, the rest of her friends end up on the doomed ghost ship.

 The Truth Will Set You Free

-The rest of the movie then centers around the never ending guilt Jess endures as she tries to do something which might avoid her son’s death.
-She also seems unable to come to terms with her culpability for what has occurred and so seems condemned to be trapped in a never-ending circle of purgatory.
+The rest of Triangle centers around the never ending guilt Jess endures as she tries to do something which might help avoid her son’s death.
+She also seems unable to come to terms with her culpability for what has occurred.
+Jess therefore seems condemned to be trapped in a never-ending circle of purgatory.
 The mysterious taxi driver reminds Jess that she has killed her son, who is now dead.
-He tells her that if she accepts this fact he can take her away, but as we see Jess continues in the loop so that she can eventually go home to see her son again.
+He tells her that if she accepts this fact he can take her away.
+But as we see Jess continues in the loop so that she can eventually go home to see her son again.

 The taxi driver represents Death’s messenger waiting for her to accept the truth and be set free from her circle of eternal suffering.
-Nevertheless, Jess remains unable to come to terms with her situation and so journeys on to join the sailing trip to relive the phenomenon all over again.
-Jess will therefore stay trapped inside a circle of suffering like the son of King Aeolus, Sisyphus, who broke a promise to death and was punished by having to roll a huge boulder up a hill, only to have it roll back down, over and over again.
+Nevertheless, Jess remains unable to come to terms with her situation.
+She subsequently journeys on to join the sailing trip to relive the phenomenon all over again.
+Jess will therefore stay trapped inside a circle of suffering like the son of King Aeolus, Sisyphus.
+The cruel character from Greek mythology broke a promise to death and was punished by having to roll a huge boulder up a hill, only to have it roll back down, over and over again.